O que comer antes de dormir de acordo com o teu objetivo

-They are a source of healthy, tasty and satiating fat.
+They are a healthy, tasty and satisfying source of fat.

-Fats will delay the absorption of protein, prevent you from having a hunger attack during the night and ensure the normal functioning of the hormonal system.
+Fats will delay the absorption of protein, prevent you from having a hunger attack at night and ensure the normal functioning of the hormonal system.

-If you use eggs in your meal before bed, don't forget that yolks count as a source of fat.
+If you use eggs with your meal before bed, don't forget that yolks are a source of fat.

-Finally, although carbohydrates are generally the least important nutrient of the three in this meal, they can also be used, and sometimes in a beneficial way.
+Finally, although carbohydrates are generally the least important nutrient of the three in this meal, they can also be used, and sometimes beneficially.

 Carbohydrates before bed ?!

-The most important thing to take into account is, already consumed the daily carbohydrates you need?
+The most important thing to take into account here is, have you already consumed the daily carbohydrates you need?

-If not, there is no problem using them here, especially when the goal is to increase muscle mass.
+If not, there is no problem using them here, especially when the objective is to increase muscle mass.

 Another example where carbohydrates can be used:

-Carbohydrates here, in certain situations, can be beneficial, especially in glycogen replacement.
+Carbohydrates here, in certain situations, can be beneficial, mainly in glycogen replacement.

-In addition, it is easier to fall asleep when adding carbohydrates to this meal.
+Also, it's easier to fall asleep when you put carbohydrates in this meal.

-Conclusion, if you train late, and only eat one to two meals after training, you can add carbohydrates to this meal to help you with recovery.
+In conclusion, if you train late, and only eat one to two meals after training, you can add carbohydrates to this meal to help you with your recovery.

-If you train early in the morning, the carbohydrates here can also be of use.
+If you train early in the morning, carbohydrates here can also be useful.

 Factors to take into account: